Healthy Homes Assessment Taradale

 Taradale Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Taradale and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory in all Taradale and New Zealand rental homes where it is reasonably practicable to install.

-• Private landlords and property managers have to ensure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers must ensure their rental properties comply according to Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2023